Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 ## Import/Require

 An import or a require signals to the compiler that the file needs some more things to works.
-To write a steps file at least these four things are needed :
+To write a steps file at least these two things are needed :

 * The pages used in the steps file